acidonper/openshift4-chaos-engineering-litmus/README.md

 NOTE: As the previous k6 test load result shows, there have been some requests lost

-### Test 02 (Resilient Configuration - OK)
+### Test 02 (Partial Resilient Configuration - KO)

-During this test, the kaos engineering test will delete 66% of the pods, in this case the 3/5 replicas, every 10 secs over 30 secs.
-The *Jump App* configuration avoids all service loss during the chaos test execution.
+During this test, the kaos engineering test will delete 80% of the pods, in this case the 4/5 replicas, every 30 secs over 2 minutes.
+The *Jump App* configuration avoids the most part of the service loss during the chaos test execution.

 Please execute the following procedure to perform the chaos test and collect the respective information: